What is a Signed Exchange?

 MP provides speed benefits above and beyond the format through techniques like caching and preloading.
 These benefits can have downsides like extra URLs being displayed when embeded inside an AMP Viewer.
 By serving AMP content using Signed Exchanges, you can use a new web platform feature to overcome all of these.

-Signed Exchange response is made up of a valid AMP document and the original URL of the content.
+A Signed Exchange response is made up of a valid AMP document and the original URL of the content.
 This information is protected by digital signatures that securely tie the document to its claimed URL.
 This enables browsers to safely display the original URL in the URL bar instead of the hostname of the machine that delivered the bytes to the browser.

 Signed Exchange AMP content is delivered in addition to (rather than instead of) regular AMP content.